rrobinlee/c116_final/README.md

-# STATS C116 Final

-## Using Bayesian Analysis and Inference to Identify Medical Conditions and Patient Characteristics that Increase the Mortality Risk of COVID-19 Patients
+# Using Bayesian Inference to Identify Medical Conditions and Patient Characteristics that Increase the Mortality Risk of COVID-19 Patients

 **Author:** *Robin Lee*, *Ahmed Awadalla*